albar965/littlenavmap-manual/src/en/SUNSHADOW.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The menu ``View`` -> ``Sun Shading Time`` -> ``Set User defined Time``
-opens a dialog to set an user defined time in UTC as a source for the
+opens a dialog to set a user defined time in UTC as a source for the
 sun shading.

 .. tip::